Connect With Employers

 • What kind of position are you looking for?

-• Why did you stop by our table today?
+• Why did you stop at our table today?

 • May I have a copy of your resume?

-• What you're looking for (a good opportunity to show tailored interest in the company)
+• What you're looking for (show tailored interest in the company)

 Example:

-Hi, I'm Bob Marks.
-I'm a junior at IU majoring in apparel merchandising.
-I did an internship last summer with a designer in New York and that really piqued my interest in designing clothes for customers with disabilities.
-I'm hoping to complete another internship in a related area this summer.
-I know your company recently developed a line of activewear for customers with disabilities.
-How did this innovative line come about?
+Hi, I'm Jordan Wang, a junior at IU majoring in merchandising.
+I interned last summer with a designer in New York, which sparked my interest in clothes designed for customers with disabilities.
+I want to complete another internship in a related area this summer.
+I understand that your company has recently developed a line of activewear for customers with disabilities.
+What does the process for creating such an innovative line look like?

 Connect with employers at an upcoming event